Abu Dhabi Police honours child who reported hit-and-run accident

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Major General Ahmed urged him to continue the good spirit which contributes to promoting positive citizenship, and "reflects the noble values we ensure to instill in society."
+Major General Ahmed urged him to continue the good spirit which contributes to promoting positive citizenship, and "reflects the noble values we ensure to instil in society."

 He further expressed his appreciation for the presence of young people like Mamyar, who contribute to promoting the values of safety and assistance in the community, and emphasised that this honour serves as an encouragement to everyone to act wisely.